Spoiler effect: 2022 Alaska's at-large congressional district special election

 In the wake of the election, a poll found 54% of Alaskans, including a third of Peltola voters, supported a repeal of RCV.
 Observers noted such pathologies would have occurred under Alaska's previous primary system as well, leading several to suggest Alaska adopt any one of several alternatives without this behavior.
+In 2024 Alaska Ballot Measure 2 which would have repealed ranked-choice voting in the state failed by 700 votes.
+A ballot measure that would repeal ranked-choice voting as well and would eliminating campaign finance provisions that is intended to reduce the influence of dark money will appear in the 2026 United States elections.